LEMONCHAIN (LEMC) Self Reported Market Capitalization Achieves $5.08 Billion

-LEMONCHAIN (LEMC) traded down 4% against the dollar during the one day period ending at 14:00 PM Eastern on April 14th.
-Over the last seven days, LEMONCHAIN has traded down 8.1% against the dollar.
-One LEMONCHAIN token can currently be bought for about $0.0094 or 0.00000031 BTC on cryptocurrency exchanges.
-LEMONCHAIN has a market capitalization of $5.08 billion and $228,818.86 worth of LEMONCHAIN was traded on exchanges in the last day.
+LEMONCHAIN (LEMC) traded 14.7% lower against the US dollar during the 1 day period ending at 22:00 PM Eastern on April 18th.
+LEMONCHAIN has a market capitalization of $5.08 billion and approximately $256,925.88 worth of LEMONCHAIN was traded on exchanges in the last day.
+During the last week, LEMONCHAIN has traded 13.6% lower against the US dollar.
+One LEMONCHAIN token can currently be purchased for about $0.0084 or 0.00000028 BTC on major cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.